edzillion/startbootstrap-freelancer/README.md

 # ng2-freelancer

 This is an Angular 2 version of [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) which is a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
-This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.
+This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and an expressjs mailgun backend for the contact form.

 * angular 2
 * jspm